-While, I’m somewhat new to the rat world myself, I’ve picked up a few things that I thought I’d share.
+I currently own several rats and have picked up a few things that I thought I’d share.
 The following is based off of my own experiences, as well as what I have learned via my own research and from others in the Facebook rat groups.

 This information is meant as a guide to help assist in the general care of pet rats.
 As I learn more on the subject, I will update this page.
 Always seek the advise of a vet whenever you question the health of your rat.

 How Many?
 Boys Or Girls?